HaileB65/RecipeApp/README.md

 # Description:

-The Recipe app allows users to create a recipe and upload it to a web page via postman.
+The Recipe app allows users to create and edit recipes, write reviews, and upload them via postman.

 # Authors and acknowledgement: